sr3dna/androme/README.md

 ```
 You can preview the library with the provided /demos/*.html which should generate the same XML you see here in the README.
 I have only tested it with the latest Chrome.

-Constraint chain is also available as a setting although the current Android implementation does not support exact placement.
+Constraint chain is available as a setting since the current Android implementation does not support exact placement.
 It sometimes is better to disable Constraint chain and use Constraint circle which offers exact placement.
-The same can be said for disabling GridLayout in favor of LinearLayout when the generated layout is not accurate.
+The same can be said for disabling GridLayout in favor of LinearLayout when the generated UI is not accurate.
 ConstraintLayout and RelativeLayout should render the same UI although ConstraintLayout is preferred for most scenarios.

 <img src="demos/android/form.png" alt="form" />